 Grease patties help control winter mites

-A grease patty with essential oils added—usually wintergreen or tea tree—helps to control mites in two ways.
+According to conventional wisdom, a grease patty with essential oils added—usually wintergreen or tea tree—helps to control mites in two ways.
 First, the grease tends to get all over the bees, and a slippery surface is difficult for the mites to hang onto.
 Some research has shown that mite drops may be two to three times greater in the presence of grease patties.

 Many recipes for grease patties can be found, but the one from the University of West Virginia is quite popular and appears below.
 The only problem I see with this recipe is the use of honey.
 If you do not have disease-free honey from your own apiary, do not use honey.
 I recommend substituting heavy syrup (2 parts sugar to one part water) for the honey unless you are absolutely certain you know the origin of the honey.
 This point cannot be stressed too much.
 Honey may contain spores of American foul brood and can easily transmit the disease to your hives.
 Although, harmless to humans, these spores can wreak havoc on your apiary.